 Troels Skrydstrup received a BSc degree in chemical engineering from Queen’s University, Kingston, Canada (1983) and his MSc and PhD degrees from the Technical University of Denmark (1985 and 1988) under the supervision of Prof. Anders Kjær.
 After several post-doctoral periods at l’Institut de Chimie des Substances Naturelles, Gif-sur-Yvette, France with Prof. Guy Ourisson (1988–1989), and Dr. David Grierson (1990–1992), and at the Carlsberg Laboratories with Prof. Klaus Bock (1989–1990), Troels Skrydstrup was employed as a Chargé de Recherche (CR1) in the CNRS both at l’Université d’Orléans and l’Université Paris XI (1992–1997).
 He received his Habilitation á Dirigé des Recherches (HdR) from l’Université Paris XI in 1996.
 In 1997, he became Associate Professor at the Department of Chemistry, Aarhus University, and was promoted full Professor of Organic Chemistry in 2002.
 He received his dr. scient. degree from Aarhus University in 2001.

-Finally, he has been responsible supervisor for 48 PhD students, 50 MSc students, and 73 BSc student projects in organic chemistry, and he has served on the evaluation committee of over 70 PhD and MSc theses in Denmark, Germany, France, Sweden, Norway, Australia, Switzerland, Finland, Belgium, Holland and France.
+Finally, he has been responsible supervisor for 22 Postdocs, 50 PhD students, and 75 MSc students projects in organic chemistry, and he has served on the evaluation committee of over 70 PhD and MSc theses in Denmark, Germany, France, Sweden, Norway, Australia, Switzerland, Finland, Belgium, Holland and France.